 There’s no denying that we’re all slowly going back to nature.
-And I mean that literally.
-People nowadays are starting to live simpler and healthier by going back to the basics.
+And we mean that literally.
+People today are craving a simpler and healthier way of life and are going back to the basics.
 How basic?
-Well, a lot of people turning to herbs as an alternative way of healing.
+Well, many people are turning to herbs as an alternative way of healing.

 Herbal medicine has been around for centuries.
 According to Steven Chasens, an herbalist, “Herbal medicine has been used as kitchen medicine for thousands of years, and while our body’s response to these natural treatments has not changed, we now have more global choices than ever.”

-That means that we now have more access to healthy herbs than we did before.
-This is definitely a good thing.
+That means that we have more access to healthy herbs than we did before.
+Now, that is definitely a good thing